The crescent, stars and the green color are the traditional symbols of Islam.

-The national flag of Comoros consists of four horizontal stripes: the top stripe is yellow followed by white, red, and blue, which is at the bottom of the flag.
+The national flag of Comoros consists of four horizontal stripes: the top stripe is yellow followed by white, red, and blue, which are at the bottom of the flag.
 On the left side of the Comoros flag is a green horizontal triangle that consists of a white crescent with four, five-pointed stars lined up vertically.

-The crescent, stars, and the green color represent Islam which is the dominant religion of Comoros.
+The crescent, stars, and green color represent Islam which is the dominant religion of Comoros.
 The four colors: yellow, white, red, and blue symbolize the four islands of the nation: Moheli, Mayotte, Anjouan, and Grand Comore.
 The four stars on the flag also represent these islands.

-Official Name: Union of the Comoros
+Official Name: Union of Comoros

 Flag Proportion: 3:5